 On January 15, 2015, the Company's Board of Directors authorized the repurchase of up to \$3,000,000 in shares of common stock through open market purchases or unsolicited or solicited privately negotiated transactions.
 This program has no expiration date but may be terminated by the Company's Board of Directors at any time.
-As of August 31, 2016, up to \$2,836,656 in shares of common stock remained available for repurchase under the stock repurchase program.
-During fiscal 2016, the Company repurchased and retired 11,211 shares of its common stock at an average price of \$12.40 per share.
-No stock options to purchase shares of common stock were exercised during fiscal 2016.
+As of August 31, 2018, up to \$2,640,548 in shares of common stock remained available for repurchase under the stock repurchase program.

+During fiscal 2018, the Company did not repurchase or retire any shares of its common stock.